Erik Follestad Johansen

 Erik Follestad Johansen (born June 22, 1989) is a former Norwegian professional ice hockey defenceman who has played for Vålerenga in Norway's GET-ligaen.

 He is participating at the 2011 IIHF World Championship as a member of the Norway men's national ice hockey team.

+In 2023, he became an actor and played his brother Jens Follestad in the television series Innebandykrigerne (2023).
+He also starred in Så var det jul igjen.